 - Posting on social media: Update the attorney’s LinkedIn page, and tweet and post the announcement.
 Make sure you include a link back to the publication’s website announcing the winners.

 - Updating the attorney’s bio: Add the ranking to the attorney’s bio to showcase the win to clients and prospects.

 Oh, and, of course, don’t forget to congratulate the winner!

 This step-by-step approach of vetting, drafting and leveraging is exactly how we do it at Jaffe.
 It’s a lot of work to track the hundreds of rankings in our database, but we understand it’s important for the credibility and reputation of your firm and your attorneys.
-If you’d like help with your legal rankings, shoot e-mail to me, Susan Holmes, at email@example.com.
+If you’d like help with your legal rankings, contact email@example.com.